Basic

 Attention to Detail -

-"A tendency among managers, particularly as they move to higher
+"A tendency among managers, particularly as they move

 positions, is to think they no longer need to be concerned with details.